writethedocs/www/docs/conf/portland/2024/news/cfp-reminder.rst

 Similar to our past conferences, we're going to keep as much of the spirit of the event as possible:

-* Excellent single track of presentations with wide-ranging talks
+- Speaker Presentations
-* Writing Day
+- Writing Day
-* Unconference sessions
+- Unconference Sessions
-* Job Fair
+- Sponsor Expo + Job Fair
-* Sponsor booths
+- Welcome Reception
-* An expanded hallway track
+- Conference Party

 We're excited to see you all in Portland again soon.